Diversity

 • Assisted with visa procedures

-• Addressed daily inquiries regarding HR systems, initiatives, company regulations
+• Addressed daily inquiries about HR systems, initiatives, company rules such as work regulations, etc.

 • Conveyed information required for working in Japan in English and Japanese

-• Conduct inclusion study lectures (promote awareness of cultural differences)
+• Conduct inclusion seminars (promote awareness of cultural differences)

 • Created English manuals for HR-related applications